 Years ago, I walked along with a shepherd and his flock. grazing sheep everywhere.
 It was like a sea of wool, a landscape in a landscape, alive, warm and dynamic.
 That walk has determined the direction I have taken with my Landscapes in Wool.

 For a while I worked on a collection of shoulder coats, inspired by the Victorian pelerine.
-I wanted to investigate whether wool could be a animal-friendly alternative to the fur of which these coats were made before.
-The reseach gave me a lot of knowledge about wool and its great characteristics.
+I wanted to investigate whether wool could be an animal-friendly alternative to the fur of which these coats were made before.
+The research gave me a lot of knowledge about wool and its great characteristics.

 For me, the rough and original material is inextricably linked to the landscape.
-The peace, the wholeness and beauty that lurks in nature, I want to capture in the diversity and texture of the wool.
-In this way I try to build a bridge from nature to interior and share with you that special feeling I had during that walk with the shepherd.
+It's the peace, the wholeness and beauty that lurks in nature that I want to capture in the diversity and texture of the wool.
+In this way I try to build a bridge from nature to interior and share with you the special feeling I had during that walk with the shepherd.